rstudio/databricks-ufo/README.md

 When this code is run in a new R session, the `r-sparklyr-databricks-14.1` python virtual environment will be automatically used.
-You can confirm the correct Python enviornment is loaded by running:
+You can confirm the correct Python environment is loaded by running:

 ```r
 reticulate::py_config()